WHAT TO EXPECT AT YOUR APPOINTMENT

 INTAKE & CONSENT

-A physician’s (ND, DC, DO, or MD) referral is required for mild hyperbaric oxygen therapy.
+A physician’s (ND, DC, DO, or MD) prescription is required for mild hyperbaric oxygen therapy.
 Your physician will determine a treatment plan that meets your individual needs.
 Our staff is available to work with your physician to determine what treatment frequency and amount of time is optimal for your situation—usually an hour to ninety minutes per session.

 Please note the following: